-By now, many homeowners are aware that polyurethane injection is an economical and highly effective repair method used to fix foundation cracks and leaks in basements.
+By now, many homeowners are aware that polyurethane injection is an economical and highly effective repair method used to fix foundation cracks and leaks in basements; instead of digging up your home.
 On this page we cover what matters most to homeowners.

 On this page: